 - I do not speak Portuguese—yet

-- Yes, I plan to make this a permanent move, but for now, I’m still in the experimenting phase
+- Yes, I plan to make this a permanent move

-- I do NOT live in Lisbon (Portugal is synonymous with Lisbon to most people)
+- I do NOT live in Lisbon (there’s more to Portugal than Lisbon)

 - If you’re coming from somewhere other than the U.S., some of this info. may not apply

-Now, on to the resources, starting with the most requested:
+Now, on to the resources, starting with the most frequently asked questions:

 How can you just “move” to Portugal?